 If you involve your child in the activities with you and then gradually ease your support away, you are setting them up to function as independently as possible.
-Many children with ID also have difficulty with what are called ‘motor skills ’ so they are going to need a greater period of time to master these skills.
+Many children with ID also have difficulty with what are called ‘motor skills ’, the use of muscles to perform and specific act and therefore, they are going to need a greater period of time to master these skills.

 What are referred to as ‘developmental skills’, can be taught and developed at home in readiness for the future and to help get your child ready for the school years.
 Some skills to encourage at home:

 - Use both a straw and cup to drink from- sucking from beaker cup then a straw, holding a cup steadily with two hands and pouring to drink, regulating mouthfuls

 - Use a spoon, fork, chopsticks to feed themselves- identify your child’s dominant hand, use hand over hand to teach loading of the fork, spoon, chopsticks with solids before moving to more sloppy or liquid foods

 - Use the toilet by themselves or with minimal help- commence with timed toilet training and then questioning to prompt self-initiation “I want toilet” or show an object, photo, symbol or use sign language to represent the toilet

 - Dress themselves- commence with basic help assisting your child to step into underwear and hand over hand to pull up, continue with other clothing items to get dressed

 - Name or correctly label objects- during daily activities take naturally occurring incidents to label, toast, cup, ball, shoes etc. Use oral language or object, photo, symbol or use sign language depending upon your child’s level of ID